manifestonosuke/Home/kanala/README.md

 # Why joyo

 Kanji system is very old and there are too many readings to remind, although joyo are not always really common and some common kanji are not joyo, it is more than enough to exercise your Japanese writing ability.
-Even if some joyo are practically never used (朕) since WW2, it is still a good reference.
-Note that the latest update of the joyo kanjis (2010) contains ken (県) names.
-It is common that some kanjis are only used there.
+Even if some joyo are practically never used (朕since WW2), it is still a good reference.
+Note that the latest update of the joyo kanjis (2010) contains ken (県) names, which may only be used for this reading.

 Even joyo kanjis have non joyo readings, which are usually listed in base kanji deck and are probably not worth to remember.
 I used only joyo reading or explain in the card.
 I did not especially cover the **special readings** of the joyo kanjis (in the 付表 list or joyo)

 # Ressources
-My main (but not unique) source for word frequency is [NINJAL or 言語資源開発センター](https://clrd.ninjal.ac.jp/bccwj/en/freq-list.html).
+My main (but not unique) source for word frequency is [NINJAL or 言語資源開発センター](https://clrd.ninjal.ac.jp/bccwj/en/freq-list.html). </br>
-I love https://kanjiapi.dev/ which provide an API to query basic kanji properties.
+I love https://kanjiapi.dev/ which provide an API to query basic kanji properties. </br>
-Most of the kanji compound comes from the (wonderful) site [jitenon](https://kanji.jitenon.jp/), there is also strike order and all different readings (joyo/non joyo).
+Most of the kanji compound comes from the (wonderful) site [jitenon](https://kanji.jitenon.jp/), there is also strike order and all different readings (joyo/non joyo).  </br>
-Full explanation of the logic behind joyo kanji + list (in japanese) in the great [bunka.org site](here : https://www.bunka.go.jp/kokugo_nihongo/sisaku/joho/joho/kijun/naikaku/pdf/joyokanjihyo_20101130.pdf)
+Full explanation of the logic behind joyo kanji + list (in japanese) in the great [bunka.org site](here : https://www.bunka.go.jp/kokugo_nihongo/sisaku/joho/joho/kijun/naikaku/pdf/joyokanjihyo_20101130.pdf) </br>
-The 3rd section (3 付表) which list specific reading of kanjis is not really covered in this deck (like 明日　あす).
+The 3rd section (3 付表) which list specific reading of kanjis is not really covered in this deck (like 明日　あす). </br>
-Bunka.org also contains a [kanji frequency table](https://www.bunka.go.jp/seisaku/bunkashingikai/kokugo/nihongo/nihongo_107/pdf/93240301_06.pdf)
+Bunka.org also contains a [kanji frequency table](https://www.bunka.go.jp/seisaku/bunkashingikai/kokugo/nihongo/nihongo_107/pdf/93240301_06.pdf) </br>
+For those interested in understanding the history and problem of organising Kanjis and evolution of Japanse writing system, I highly recommend the book [ 常用漢字の歴史](https://www.chuko.co.jp/ebook/2016/06/515608.html)</br>

 # Dictionary
-When I hit a kanji difficult to remember or figure out the structure, I use to look at the ethymology.
-I used the wonderful dictionnary of 常用字解［第二版］from 白川静.
+For kanji ethymology, I used the wonderful dictionnary of 常用字解［第二版］from 白川静.
 For the bushu I enjoy lookup in 部首ときあかし辞典 from 円満字二郎.

 # Issues